-But the complaints are widespread, coming from consumers across the country, many of them having worked diligently but unsuccessfully to find a solution to the problem.
+But the reports of issues are widespread, coming from consumers across the country, many of them having worked diligently but unsuccessfully to find a solution to the problem.

 Cheryl of Williamston, Mich., said she bought a new Whirlpool Duet in 2007 and had it repaired numerous times before giving up in 2011 and buying a new machine.